How to measure earned media value?

 What is earned media value?

-Earned media value (EMV) is a way of measuring the value of content gained through PR and marketing activities.
+Earned media value (EMV) is a way of measuring the ROI of content gained through PR and marketing activities.
 Unlike paid media or owned media, to get the full potential of earned media, you need third people content to help you spread the word about your brand.

 Earned media are media that mentions your brand, product, or service outside of the channels you own.
-An example of an earned media is a blog posts, referral, influencer marketing campaigns, or a review.
+An example of an earned media are blog posts, referrals, influencer marketing campaigns, or reviews.

 In other words, earned media is a form of a word-of-mouth recommendations.